-Present: Naomi Cavanagh, Derek Reynolds, Bobbi Fleming, Rachel Smith, Karen Welsh, Matthew Penn.
+Present: Naomi Cavanagh, Bobbi Fleming, Lisa Loughlin, Karen Welsh, Matthew Penn.

 Started in November 2018, the TJ Parent Council is a group of our parents chosen by the parents of children in each class to represent their views.
 It provides a place to put forward views to the school leaders and the governing body and is a more accessible way to allow parents to help influence decisions made about the school, enabling people who care to make a real contribution to the education of their children.

 The TJ Parent Council works in partnership with the school to:

 The following is a non-exhaustive list of matters on which the Parent Council will provide a forum for consultation and advice: